poroping/terraform-provider-fortios/docs/data-sources/firewall_vip6.md

 * `nat_source_vip` - Enable to perform SNAT on traffic from mappedip to the extip for all egress interfaces.
 * `nat64` - Enable/disable DNAT64.
 * `nat66` - Enable/disable DNAT66.
+* `ndp_reply` - Enable/disable this FortiGate unit's ability to respond to NDP requests for this virtual IP address (default = enable).
 * `outlook_web_access` - Enable to add the Front-End-Https header for Microsoft Outlook Web Access.
 * `persistence` - Configure how to make sure that clients connect to the same server every time they make a request that is part of the same session.
 * `portforward` - Enable port forwarding.